Languages of Catalonia

 Languages at the University of Lleida

 Catalan, Spanish and English are the three working languages at the University of Lleida.
 The language that is most commonly used at the University of Lleida is Catalan.
 Lectures may be taught in Catalan or Spanish, depending on the teacher who must not change the language once the course has already begun.
 The language of the instruction for each course is specified in the "Syllabus and course guides section" of each degree.
-Nevertheless, if students and professors share the knowledge of a not scheduled language, they can agree to use it in their academic relation outside the classroom (mentorships, assignments, exams, etc.).
+Nevertheless, if students and professors share the knowledge of a not planned language, they can agree to use it in their academic relation outside the classroom (mentorships, assignments, exams, etc.).
 The University of Lleida helps students with their linguistic integration into the university community.